-Oncology clinical trials represent a significant investment in the health industry.
-The costs of such trials can vary widely based on factors such as the number of patients, the type of intervention, and the location of the trial.
-According to a report by JAMA Internal Medicine, the median cost of a clinical trial between 2015 and 2016 was $19 million, but costs can easily range up to 100 times that.
-More specifically, for oncology trials, an average per-patient cost was found to be $59,500 in a report by the Pharmaceutical Research and Manufacturers of America (PhRMA).
+Moore et al wrote in JAMA Internal Medicine in 2020 that the median cost of a clinical trial between 2015 and 2016 was $19 million, but costs can easily range up to 100 times that.[4]
+For oncology trials, an average per-patient cost was reported to be $59,500 in a report by the Pharmaceutical Research and Manufacturers of America (PhRMA).

 Fast Data Science’s Clinical Trial Risk Tool uses machine learning models to analyse clinical trial protocols, predict the cost of a trial, and identify the possible risks.
 The prices of each intervention in the protocol, including gene and cell therapy are considered, as well as the number of interventions all play a part in this prediction process.
 The tool successfully predicts the cost on a per-patient basis.